 The San Marcos Writing Project (SMWP) is one of 190 sites of the National Writing Project (17 in California), which is a professional development network of teachers whose goal is to improve student-writing achievement by improving the teaching and learning of writing in the nation's schools.

 The writing project is a resource for teachers and school districts.
 During the school year, writing project teachers can also provide professional development workshops for other teachers in their schools and communities.
 We host Open Institutes around relevant topics for two weeks in the summer or two to three day workshops during the school year.
 We also host Young Writer's Camps for two weeks in the summer at school sites around North San Diego County for students in grades two through eight.

 In our Summer Institute, we will:

-Deadline to apply: May 12, 2017
+Deadline to apply: May 12, 2018

 The San Marcos Writing Project is pleased to offer a 3 day institute for 6-12 teachers about effective argument writing.
 The three days will include research based strategies and curriculum that aim to improve students’ ability to write arguments based on what they’ve read.
-Participants will receive multiday lesson plans, texts, formative assessment tools, and other curricular resources to use in their classrooms that easily adapt to existing curriculum.
+Participants will receive multiday lesson plans, texts, formative assessment tools, annotated student samples and other curricular resources to use in their classrooms that easily adapt to existing curriculum.